AJARProject/AJ_Math/README.md

 The Math object is a single object that has some named properties and some member functions.

-This is a full port of the Math Javascript object.
+This is a full port of the Math Javascript object with some additional functions (see doc).

 ## Documentation